stanton119/github-action-test/README.md

 re-commit
 limit to trigger only on publish folder and ipynb updates

-`jupyter nbconvert notebook.ipynb --to markdown`
+`jupyter nbconvert test-notebook.ipynb --to markdown`